Knightkolla/Lead-Gen-Tool/README.md

 MongoDB serves as the primary NoSQL database for storing lead information.
 Key aspects of its integration include:
 -   **Flexible Schema:** MongoDB's flexible schema is ideal for storing diverse lead data, which may vary depending on the scraping source or enrichment process.
 -   **Efficient Data Retrieval:** Indexes are utilized for quick retrieval of leads based on various search criteria.
--   **Scalability:** MongoDB's architecture supports scaling to handle growing volumes of lead data.
+-   **Scalability:** MongoDB's architecture supports scaling to handle growing volumes of lead data, making it a robust solution for long-term data storage and retrieval.

+### Robustness and Scalability
+Both the backend and frontend are designed with robustness and scalability in mind:
+-   **Backend (FastAPI):** FastAPI's asynchronous nature and high performance contribute to a robust and scalable API.
+It can handle a large number of concurrent requests efficiently.
+-   **Frontend (React/Vite):** React's virtual DOM and component-based architecture ensure a performant and scalable frontend.
+Vite's fast build times and HMR (Hot Module Replacement) further enhance the development and deployment experience.
+-   **Microservices Architecture (Implied/Potential):** The clear separation between backend and frontend, and modularity within services, sets the foundation for a potential future transition to a microservices architecture, further enhancing scalability and maintainability.

 ## Troubleshooting
 -   **Port in use error:** If you encounter an "Address already in use" error when starting a server, kill the process using that port.